Goldwyn Pictures: History

 In January 1918, Goldfish signed director Raoul Walsh and prematurely announced it as there were two years left on Walsh's contract with Fox.
-With Thais being the company's second costly loss, Goldwyn decreased film budgets partly by not using theater divas to cross over to film and reducing design driven films.
+With Thais being the company's second costly loss, Goldfish decreased film budgets partly by not using theater divas to cross over to film and reducing design driven films.
 Instead, he relied on comedies starring Madge Kennedy and Mabel Normand.
 In August 1918, Goldwyn Pictures signed Will Rogers, at that time a Broadway Follies favorite, to star in a Rex Beach production, Laughing Bill Hyde, filmed at the Fort Lee studio for release in September.
 The company purchased the Triangle Studios in Culver City in 1918.
-Goldwyn then headed west to Culver City, California in 1918; opening operations there also caused an increase in film expenses.
+Goldfish then headed west to Culver City, California in 1918; opening operations there also caused an increase in film expenses.
 Seeing an opportunity in December, Samuel Goldfish then had his name legally changed to Samuel Goldwyn.

 In 1919, Frank Joseph "Joe" Godsol became an investor in Goldwyn Pictures.
-Since 1912 Godsol had been making deals for the Shubert organization in the U.S. and abroad.
+Since 1912, Godsol had been making deals for the Shubert Organization in the U.S. and abroad.

 Goldwyn began looking to follow other film companies, like Loews Theaters/Metro Pictures and First National, into vertical integration.
 Goldwyn and the company backers were looking at renting the Astor Theatre for movie premiers.
-Instead, with the Capitol Theatre's financial problems in May 1920, the backer purchased a controlling interest in that theater.
-Shubert and Godsol, however, did not want the theater to rely only on Goldwyn films and operated it separately from the company.
+Instead, with the Capitol Theatre soon to be opened and the owners, headed by Messmore Kendall, looking for an operator to partner with, agreed to a stock swap and board seats, the Goldwyn Picture company and Moredall Realty Corporation.
+The Moredall Board, however, did not want the theater to rely only on Goldwyn films and operated The Capitol Theatre separately from the rest of the company.

-By 1920 in addition owning its Culver City studio, Goldwyn Pictures was renting two New York studios and operations in Fort Lee.
+By 1920, in addition owning its Culver City studio, Goldwyn Pictures was renting two New York studios and operations in Fort Lee.

-After personality clashes, Samuel Goldwyn left the company in 1922.
-Godsol became Chairman of the Board and President of Goldwyn Pictures in 1922.
-In 1923 Lee Shubert of Shubert Theater contacted Marcus Loew about merging the company with Loew's Metro.
-Loew agreed to the merger.
-Louis B. Mayer heard about the pending merger and contacted Loew and Godsol, about adding his Louis B. Mayer Productions into the post merger company, which became the blockbuster Metro-Goldwyn-Mayer.
+After many personality clashes on the board, Samuel Goldwyn left the company in 1922.
+Godsol became president of Goldwyn Pictures in 1922.
+As things went from bad to worse at Goldwyn, in 1924 Frank Joseph Godsol initiated conversations with Marcus Loew about merging the company with Loew's Metro Pictures and after many long negotiations, all parties agreed to the merger.
+Louis B. Mayer heard about the pending merger and contacted Loew and Godsol, about adding his Louis B. Mayer Productions into the post-merger company, which became the blockbuster Metro-Goldwyn-Mayer.